fyreflyt/gotmojo-keyboard-shortcuts/README.md

 ### Workflow enhancements

+- Remembers the last selected library and also sets focus to the library item search field (New with 1.4.5)
 - Added notification when pages are published due to the time now required to publish sites (New with 1.4.4)
 - Images library items are displayed newest to oldest
 - Search for images by filename